dkmnx/clauver/README.md

   - `ZAI_API_KEY`
   - `MINIMAX_API_KEY`
   - `KIMI_API_KEY`
-  - `KATCODER_API_KEY`
     - Secrets are only decrypted into memory, never written to disk as plaintext

 - **age.key**: Your encryption key (automatically generated)
   - **CRITICAL**: Back up this file!
 Without it, you cannot decrypt your secrets